Northshore Council Advocates for all Children

 WSPTA's legislative platform is made up of three components.

-- Issues: During the 44th Washington State PTA Legislative Assembly, delegates debated and voted on the 2022-2024 top five issues that make up our short-term legislative priorities including eight issues added to the 'also supported' list.
-WSPTA will prioritize advocacy efforts on these issues during the upcoming 2023 legislative session.
+- Issues: During the 45th Washington State PTA Legislative Assembly, delegates debated and voted on the 2024-2026 top five issues that make up our short-term legislative priorities including two issues added to the 'also supported' list.

 Also Supported Issues (listed alphabetically):